To introduce students to the science of hurricanes in an effort to highlight how forces change the speed and direction of motion.

 - What do you think causes hurricanes (or other things in life) to speed up or down?
 (As noted in the benchmark, "changes in speed or direction of motion are caused by forces.
 The greater the force is, the greater the change in motion will be.
 The more massive an object, the less effect a given force will have.")

 - Do you think hurricanes speed up or slow down while over land?
 (Hurricanes lose power and slow down as they come over land.)

-- What do you think it was like in Florida and Louisiana on the day Hurricane Andrew struck these areas?
+- What do you think it was like in Texas on the day Hurricane Harvey struck this area?
 (Answers will vary.
 Encourage a wide array of responses.)